rikmms/mysql-promise-extension/README.md

 Where the functions with suffix "P" are functions that return Promise.

-The last two functions: `execute` and `executeTransaction`, provide the same functionality as the same functions, with same names, from the connection object.
+The last two functions: `execute` and `executeTransaction`, provide the same functionality as the functions, with same names, from the connection object.

 #### Examples